This post may contain affiliate links. For more information, please read the full disclosure policy here.

 A holiday to me means new experiences — whether they are local or global.
 Every month I lived in Canada I chronicled my working holiday in Expat Updates.
 Now I am back in Australia, I have created Hayley Lately.
 At the end of each month I talk about my life lately, my blog posts, what I’ve been reading (both online and for my reading challenge) and my writing.
 I hope you enjoy learning about my new home and Melbourne moments.

 That night was my grand final of choice, for NRL.
-In a game that saw me jump around my living area screaming like a five year-old girl, my team (the North Queensland Cowboys) won the premiership.
+In a game that saw me jump around my living area screaming like a five-year-old girl, my team (the North Queensland Cowboys) won the premiership.
 It was the first time in 20 years and I still can’t get over it.
-I am so proud of my team.
+I’m so proud of my team.

 The following weekend my Aussie partner-in-crime-in-Canada, Kate (who I went on many adventures with) visited from Sydney.
 We did a Great Ocean Road day trip, which lives up to its hype.
-We ate, a lot, at different places in Fitzroy, Richmond and St Kilda.
-We watched Kisschasy’s break-up performance too (I’ll miss them).
+We also ate, a lot, at different places in Fitzroy, Richmond and St Kilda.
+Finally, we watched Kisschasy’s break-up performance too (I’ll miss them).
 All in all a perfect weekend in Melbourne.

 A Day in Melbourne’s City: My first post featuring photos I edited on Lightroom (I am such a nerd but damn that program is awesome).
 I give a rundown on the best things to see and do in Melbourne’s CBD.